Jonnius00/MoshHamedani_C_sharp_Advanced/Generics/README.md

 ## Best Practices

 1. **Use Meaningful Names**: `TKey`, `TValue` instead of just `T`
-2. **Apply Appropriate Constraints**: Only add constraints you actually need
+2. **Apply Appropriate Constraints**: only add constraints you actually need
 3. **Prefer Generic Collections**: Use `List<T>` instead of `ArrayList`
 4. **Consider Performance**: Generics eliminate boxing for value types
 5. **Use `default(T)`**: For getting default values in generic code